On Generalizations of Pairwise Compatibility Graphs: Preliminaries

 \section{Preliminaries}

-In this paper all the {\em trees} are assumed to be unrooted and with edges weighted by nonnegative real numbers.
+Unless otherwise stated, in this paper we will only consider simple graphs, \textit{i.e.} graphs that contain no loops or multiple edges.
+Moreover, all the {\em trees} are assumed to be unrooted and with edges weighted by nonnegative real numbers.
 Given a tree $T$, we denote by $Leaves(T)$ its leaf set.
 Given any two leaves $u$ and $v$ in $Leaves(T)$, we denote by $P_T(u, v)$ the unique path between $u$ and $v$ in $T$ and by $d_{T}(u,v)$ the sum of the weights of the edges on the path.
 We call $\mu(T)$ the maximum $d_{T}(u,v)$ over all pairs $u, v$.
 For any set of leaves $L \subseteq Leaves(T)$, we denote by $T_{L}$ the minimal subtree of $T$ which contains those leaves.

 A known result for trees exploited in this paper is the following.

 \begin{lemma}[\cite{YBR10}] Let $T$ be a tree, and $u$, $ v $ and $w$ be three leaves of $T$ such that $P_T(u,v)$ is the longest path in $T_{\{ u, v, w \}}$.
 Let $x$ be a leaf of $T$ other than $u$, $v$ and $w$.
 Then, $d_T(x,w) \leq \max\{ d_T (x,u), d_T (x,v)\}$. \end{lemma}